 Sec.
 39-66.
 Construction and structural requirements.

-- (a) Structural and engineering standards. - (1) Signs, sign structures, sign foundations, welds, and methods to attach and anchor signs must be designed and constructed in accordance with applicable provisions of the Broward County Code of Ordinances and the

-- Florida Building Code.
-All signs and their foundations and attachments must be designed for the appropriate dead and wind loads. - (2) The supports and foundations used in construction of all signs and sign structures must be located outside of any rights-of-way. - (3) Temporary signs, plate signs, and yard signs must be securely placed in the ground or attached to a support to ensure that said signs do not create a risk of becoming projectiles or of falling.
-No balloon sign may shift more than three (3) feet horizontally under any condition. - (b) Clearances. - (1) Vision clearance areas.
-Vision clearance areas are triangular shaped areas located at the intersection of any combination of rights-of-way, alleys, or driveways.
-The sides of the triangle extend twenty-five (25) feet from the intersection of the right-of-way or alley in each direction and extend fifteen (15) feet from a driveway and the right-of-way or alley it abuts.
-Except for traffic control signs and public service signs, no sign may be installed within a clear sight triangle. - Vehicle area clearances.
-In areas outside of rights-of-way, when a sign or awning extends over an area in which vehicles travel or are parked, the bottom of the structure must be at least fourteen (14) feet above the ground.
-Vehicle areas include driveways, alleys, and parking, loading, and maneuvering areas. - (3) Pedestrian area clearances.
-When a sign or awning extends more than twelve (12) inches over a sidewalk, walkway, or other space used by pedestrians, the bottom of the structure must be at least eight (8) feet above the ground.
+2 (a) Structural and engineering standards.
+3 (1) Signs, sign structures, sign foundations, welds, and methods to attach and 4 anchor signs must be designed and constructed in accordance with 5 applicable provisions of the Broward County Code of Ordinances and the 6 Florida Building Code.
+All signs and their foundations and attachments 7 must be designed for the appropriate dead and wind loads.
+8 (2) The supports and foundations used in construction of all signs and sign 9 structures must be located outside of any rights-of-way.
+10 (3)Temporary signs, plate signs, and yard signs must be securely placed in 11 the ground or attached to a support to ensure that said signs do not create 12 a risk of becoming projectiles or of falling.
+No balloon sign may shift more 13 than three (3) feet horizontally under any condition.
+14 (b) Clearances.
+15 (1) Vision clearance areas.
+Vision clearance areas are triangular shaped areas 16 located at the intersection of any combination of rights-of-way, alleys, or 17 driveways.
+The sides of the triangle extend twenty-five (25) feet from the 18 intersection of the right-of-way or alley in each direction and extend 19 fifteen (15) feet from a driveway and the right-of-way or alley it abuts.
+20 Except for traffic control signs and public service signs, no sign may be 21 installed within a clear sight triangle.
+22 Vehicle area clearances.
+In areas outside of rights-of-way, when a sign or (2) 23 awning extends over an area in which vehicles travel or are parked, the 24 bottom of the structure must be at least fourteen (14) feet above the ground.
+Coding: Words in struck-through type are deletions from existing text.
+Words in